Arizona’s Prison Population Still Rising

 Arizona’s Criminal Justice

-The Department of Corrections is charged with maintaining effective custody and control of just under 40,000 prisoners...
+The Department of Corrections is charged with maintaining effective custody and control of approximately 40,000 prisoners...
 We cannot do this without a well-trained staff.”

 Public safety and crime are issues of vital importance to all Arizonans.
 Social stability, individual freedoms, civil rights, and a thriving economy are commonly considered to be impossible without a reasonable expectation of personal safety, property security, and a robust network of enforced laws.